Seac Sub states "maximum resistance and functionality are the key features of this model."

 To 'lead up' you simply pinch the clip, lift up the pocket flap and slot your lead (maximum 4kg) into the pocket.
-Each pocket has a internal divider to stop your lead from sliding about.
-In the unlikely event you need to ditch your lead, you simply pinch the clip and pull down on the silver handle.
+Each pocket has an internal divider to stop your lead from sliding about.
+In the unlikely event, you need to ditch your lead, you simply pinch the clip and pull down on the silver handle.
 The bottom of the pocket opens and the lead slides out of the pocket and into the water.
 Both the top and bottom flap benefit from large velcro pads to hold the flaps in place.

 Seac Sub have given divers a choice when it comes to hose routing.
 You can secure your gauge in the traditional manner by clipping it to a 25mm D ring located just above the zipped side pocket.
 Or you can choose to thread your gauge inside the BCD - behind the zipped pocket and integrated weight system - sliding the end out of a specially designed slot above the pocket.
-A neat streamlined solution that stops your gauge flapping in the breeze.
+A neat streamlined solution that stops your gauge from flapping in the breeze.

 This BCD looks as though it would make for a good travel BCD, or a 'my first BCD'.
 It seems practical and effective - two zipped pockets, six 25mm stainless steel D rings, and the ability to completely remove the chest strap, or move it to a secondary position.

 * Outer bladder material - PU coated Cordura 1000